anamarisamacedo/CollectiveBehaviour/README.md

 ## Individual Contributions

 * Ana Macedo: wrote the abstract, part of the Introduction, part of the Methods, polished the report and the bibliography.
-* Vulnet Alija: wrote the Problem definition, Model, and Discussion with their appropriate references; uploaded the source code and the necessary data to run the program.
+* Vulnet Alija: wrote the Problem Definition, Model, and Discussion with their appropriate references; uploaded the source code and the link to the necessary data to run the program.
 * Žan Jonke: wrote part of the Introduction and part of the Methods.